FAQs for People with WM and Their Caregivers

 What is Waldenstrom's macroglobulinemia (WM)?

-Waldenstrom’s macroglobulinemia (WM) is a lymphoma or cancer.
-It occurs in a type of white blood cell called a Blymphocyte or B-cell, which normally matures into a plasma cell whose job is to manufacture immunoglobulins (antibodies) to help the body fight infection.
-In WM, there is a malignant change to the B-cell in the late stages of maturing and it continues to proliferate as a clone of identical cells, primarily in the bone marrow, but also in the lymph nodes and other tissues and organs.
-It is known as lymphoplasmacytic lymphoma (LPL) and must be associated with the production of an antibody protein or immunoglobulin known as IgM in order for WM to be diagnosed.
+Waldenstrom’s macroglobulinemia (WM) is a slow growing (indolent) type of non-Hodgkin lymphoma, a blood cancer.
+It occurs in a type of white blood cell called a B lymphocyte or B cell, which normally matures into a plasma cell whose job is to manufacture immunoglobulins (antibodies) to help the body fight infection.
+In WM, there is a malignant change to the B cell in the late stages of maturing and it continues to multiply over and over as a clone of identical cells, primarily in the bone marrow.
+These cells produce too much of the same immunoglobulin (Ig), called monoclonal IgM, which can be detected in the blood.
+WM can also cause enlargement of the lymph nodes and spleen and the cancer cells can accumulate in other tissues and organs (lung space, brain, or spine).
+WM is often referred to as lymphoplasmacytic lymphoma (LPL) because the cancer cells have the appearance of both B lymphocytes and plasma cells under a microscope.
+For WM to be diagnosed, the LPL cancer cells in the bone marrow and the monoclonal IgM in the blood must both be present.

 What’s the difference between WM and LPL (lymphoplasmacytic lymphoma)?
 Are they the same disease?